NURSING 741 : Education for Clinical Practice

 Attendance is expected at scheduled online activities including tutorials to complete components of the course.

-Where possible, study material will be released progressively]throughout the course.
+Where possible, study material will be released progressively throughout the course as students complete each module.

 This course runs to the University semester/quarter timetable and all the associated completion dates and deadlines will apply.